 There are several archery aids on the market to assist bow hunters in preparing for the season, increasing draw weight, strengthen the bow arm for a steady aim, perfecting an anchor point, and a smooth release.

-The AccuBow is the most realistic archery training system available that not only offers draw weights from 10 to 70 pounds, but it also incorporates a laser for honing in on precise stability and accuracy.
+The AccuBow is the most realistic archery training device available that not only offers draw weights from 10 to 70 pounds, but it also incorporates a laser for honing in on precise stability and accuracy.
 The AccuBow has a release adapter for use with any style release, and the AccuBow can be dry-fired over and over without harming the bow or archer.
 This training system not only increases strength, stability, and stamina, it ingrains mind-muscle memory.
 The archery training device replicates an actual bow incorporating a bubble level in the riser and stabilizer adapter for proper form.
 The ergonomic and ambidextrous grip makes this training device available to all archers.

 The Firing-Line is a release training aid that simulates the draw and release of a bow string.
 The compact device is designed to practice the perfect release, time after time.
 This device doesn’t aid in strengthening and stamina, but it does help train for stability, accuracy, and mind-muscle memory important for a smooth, effortless release.
 The draw length is adjustable from 24 inches to 32 3/8 inch draw by positioning the slide handle on the tube.
 The Firing-Line release aid is the perfect training aid for those bow hunters who suffer from target panic or punching the trigger.